top of page

 In sessions, what often emerges is a web of seemingly unrelated memories, all linked by a common underlying theme or belief.
 Through bilateral stimulation - a process that engages both hemispheres of the brain, either visually or kinaesthetically - these memories can be processed in a way that reduces their emotional intensity.
 This allows the mind to release not only the emotional weight but also any limiting beliefs or patterns tied to the experience.
 As a result, clients often feel lighter, more at peace, and notice profound shifts in how they relate to the memory, themselves, and others.

-Offering online therapy sessions anywhere in the world 👩🏽💻
+Making online therapy accessible anywhere in the world 👩🏽💻

 Thanks for subscribing!